Cake Decorating With Sugar

 READ

-How to Cake Decorate at Home
+How to Decorate Dog Cake

 When starting out with sugar sculpting, it is helpful to have some basic knowledge of shaping techniques.
 Begin by kneading the sugar until it is soft and pliable.
 From there, it can be shaped into simple forms like balls or cones before gradually moving on to more complex figures.
 For more detailed creations, bakers can use molds to achieve consistent shapes or add texture.